 © 2026 SimplyTrust Software Inc.

-Contact First Community CU — 9-step process, 5 required documents, and joint accounts transfer immediately. pod accounts are typically processed within 2-4 weeks. estate accounts requiring probate documentation may take 30-90 days.
+Contact First Community CU — 5-step process, 5 required documents, and joint accounts transfer immediately. pod accounts are typically processed within 2-4 weeks. estate accounts requiring probate documentation may take 30-90 days.

 Death Claims

-The claim process begins with a phone call to 1-800-850-7676.
-Have the account holder's full name, account numbers, and a certified death certificate available when making initial contact.
+To start, call First Community CU at 1-800-850-7676.
+Have the account holder's full name, account numbers, and a certified death certificate ready before you call.

 Here is the step-by-step death claim process at First Community CU: